 I develop data analysis techniques for detecting gravitational waves with pulsar timing arrays, which use millisecond pulsars to measure fluctuations in spacetime produced by low-frequency gravitational waves.
-I also study millisecond pulsar formation using radio and optical observations.

 I started doing astrophysics research as an undergraduate at Carleton College.
-My graduate work at MIT focused on using extreme mass-ratio inspirals (EMRIs) to map the spacetime around massive black holes.
+My graduate work at MIT focused on developing “bumpy black hole” spacetimes (this work is now being used by the Event Horizon Telescope collaboration to test the no-hair theorem).
 After graduating, I did postdocs at JPL and UWM, and shifted my research focus more towards gravitational wave detection and data analysis.
+I have also studied millisecond pulsar formation using radio and optical observations.

 You can find me on Github, Inspire, and Google Scholar.